History and Classics

 Passionate faculty.
 Incredible students.

-Our faculty members know their way around the world — from the Americas and Europe to Africa, Asia, and the Middle East.
-They’re also authorities on the issues — from the Renaissance and Reagan, slavery and samurais, women and war, and much more.
+These are essential ingredients for the best history and classics departments — just like ours.
+Our faculty members know their way around the world, from the Americas and Europe to Africa, Asia, and the Middle East.
+They’re also experts in their fields, specializing in everything from the Harlem Renaissance and the Reformation, slavery and samurais, women and gender in antiquity, and much more.

 Recent Faculty Accomplishments

 - Dr. Colin Jaundrill has a chapter titled “Technology, Military Reform, and Warfare in the Tokugawa-Meiji Transition” published in The New Cambridge History of Japan, Volume 2: Early Modern Japan in Asia and the World, c.
 1580–1877, to be published in January 2024.

 - Dr. Constance M. Rousseau has published an article entitled “Pope Innocent III’s Justice and Pastoral Care Concerning Extramarital Sexual Activity,” Mediaeval Studies 84 (2022), 273-316.

 - Dr. Jennifer Illuzzi had her chapter “The Genocide of the Romani People in Europe” published in the Cambridge World History of Genocide, Volume 3 in summer 2023.

 - Dr. Jeff Johnson received a Silas Palmer Fellowship at the Hoover Institution Library & Archives, Stanford University.
 His latest essay, “‘Raise a Little Hell’: The South Dakota Radical Tradition,” appeared in Old Trails and New Roads in South Dakota History (Center for Western Studies, 2023).